Public governors

 I wanted to put my enthusiasm, knowledge, and experience of international healthcare to good use in this excellent (and improving) flagship Trust.
 After having travelled the world in various capacities, I have lived for most of my life in the Royal Borough, and wanted to pay forward into a system that is facing difficult times ahead.
 I have a special interest in those with invisible disabilities and deficits, in the challenges facing the ex-military, and in community members with a non-standard background.

-Nina Littler
+Nina Littler (Deputy Lead Governor)

 Royal Borough of Kensington and Chelsea

 During a career in finance spanning many years, I was managing director of a global company advising public and private sector organisations on risk management.
 I was also involved in people strategy and diversity.
 I then ran my own business and became a published author.
-Since retiring four years ago, I have been a very regular volunteer at Chelsea and Westminster Hospital.
+Since retiring several years ago, I have been a very regular volunteer at Chelsea and Westminster Hospital.
 Besides day-to-day support of patients and staff, I developed our Youth Volunteer Programme.

 I have been a resident of Kensington and Chelsea for 30 years and during that time my family and I have been patients and regular visitors to the hospital.
 I have always been inspired by the professionalism and kindness of staff, even in the most challenging of circumstances.
-As a volunteer I have worked on inpatient wards, in outpatient areas, in A&E, and on Covid wards during the pandemic, which has allowed me to see day-to-day patient care first hand.
+As a volunteer I have worked on inpatient wards, in outpatient areas, in A&E, and on COVID-19 wards during the pandemic, which has allowed me to see day-to-day patient care first hand.
 As a governor I am committed and determined to ensure we maintain and improve the quality of care our patients receive.

 I am also passionate about encouraging people from our community, particularly young people, to consider careers in the NHS or to support our hospitals in other ways.
 As a governor, I hope to build on the work I have done as a Senior Volunteer to encourage more local people to get involved with our Trust.